50 Votes here (click stars to vote)

 Getting better

 The next step is to slowly improve your cycling speed.
 After a few weeks of the above, you will find that hills are becoming slightly easier, that your speed (and more importantly your confidence) improves, and you can use slightly harder gears.
 Now would be the time to start setting goals.
 Find a hill that you are familiar with, and two or three times a week do the same hill, noting which gear you are in and what average speed you can do.
-Try and do it a little faster by using a harder gear.
+Try and do it a little faster by using a harder gear, but maintianing the same cadence (pedalling speed).

 Sooner or later you will reach the point where your willpower and new found abilities takes over, and you WANT to go and beat that hill.
 You will know what speed you can keep going at, and be able to judge for yourself if you can go faster.
 The hill is no longer a scary place, it's where you want to be!